Mealman1551/ArchivedDataCodec/README.md

 Aurora is the unstable/rolling release of ADC Archiver that features a newer version than stable and is only usable as a Python script.

+### Which Python version is needed?

+Aurora and the main branch use Python 3.12.x

 ### When to use Aurora?

 Aurora is perfect for users who prefer cutting-edge updates over stability.